COVID-19 Information

 Students and Employees Who Test Positive

-Isolate in place until your symptoms are improving and you have been fever-free for 24 hours.
+- Stay home until your symptoms are improving and you have been fever-free for 24 hours without fever-reducing medication.

-- You do not need to get a negative antigen test in order to end isolation.
+- You do not need to get a negative COVID test in order to return to your usual activities in the community.

-- Leave isolation only for essential purposes, defined as accessing needed health care, picking up meals, using a restroom, taking out your trash, and responding to emergency alarms
+- To help avoid the spread of illness, please only leave your home for essential purposes, defined as accessing needed health care, picking up meals, using a restroom, taking out your trash, and responding to emergency alarms.

 - Wear a high-quality mask for 10 days after symptom onset.